 What Is Posole & How to Make It At Home

-Posole is a traditional Mexican dish from the pacific coast region of Jalisco.
-A thick soup that’s usually made with pork, hominy, garlic, onion, chili peppers, cilantro, and broth.
+This Posole recipe is a traditional Mexican dish from the pacific coast region of Jalisco.
+A thick soup that's usually made with pork, hominy, garlic, onion, chili peppers, cilantro, and broth.

 My neighbor Debbie found this recipe in a great looking cookbook that she just lent me called The Feast of Santa Fe by Huntley Dent.